nosarthur/nosarthur.github.io/_drafts/vim-productivity.md

 different colors for

+mouseless copy

+`apple + shift + c`

 ## browser

 I used [vimium](https://vimium.github.io/) for a while and then found out [surfingkeys](https://brookhong.github.io/#).

 Many of their key bindings are the same.
+Both of them are somewhat buggy.
+I notice both of them have problems with `/`, which is search.

 - [surfingkeys for chrome](https://chrome.google.com/webstore/detail/surfingkeys/gfbliohnnapiefjpjlpjnehglfpaknnc)
 - [surfingkeys for firefox](https://addons.mozilla.org/en-US/firefox/addon/surfingkeys_ff/)